 Some days you may only feel the need to write half a page.
 Other times, and especially when you get into the flow of it, you can find yourself writing page after page.

-Personally I have found that journaling provides the space to ask myself questions.
-When I am writing about what I am thinking and feeling, I am able to reflect on why that is the case.
+Personally, I have found that journaling provides the space to ask myself questions.
+When I am writing about what I am thinking and feeling, I can reflect on why that is the case.
 To challenge my thoughts and look for ways to reframe what I am feeling.
-I also find it a wonderful way to soothe myself, to write to myself as my own personal champion or best friend, encouraging me – like a sports coach cheering you on from the side lines.
+I also find it a wonderful way to soothe myself, to write to myself as my own personal champion or best friend, encouraging me – like a sports coach cheering you on from the sidelines.

 The easiest way to begin journaling is to simply start!

-Personally I love to journal in a beautiful hardback notebook because I find it adds to the experience.
-I don’t recommend keeping a journal on your phone or lap top because the brain processes information differently when we write compared to when you type.
+I love to journal in a beautiful hardback notebook because I find it adds to the experience.
+I don’t recommend keeping a journal on your phone or laptop because the brain processes information differently when you write compared to when you type.
 The brain waves slow down more when you are writing with a pen and paper and that’s what you need to help you process your thoughts and feelings in a much more effective way.

 Don’t worry about getting this ‘right’.
 You don’t have to journal every day.
-You may find you start with the practice one a week and then build up from there.
+You may find you start with the practice once a week and then build up from there.